Stories and news from FortisBC

 4. Use a programmable or connected thermostat

-Connected thermostats are a great way to manage your energy use with your smartphone when you’re on the go.
+Connected thermostats are a great way to manage your winter energy use with your smartphone when you’re on the go.
 The added benefit of these thermostats is that it learns your habits and automatically adjusts to energy-saving temperatures at appropriate times.

 5. Set up an equal payment plan

-You may experience a higher than average bill in the winter and a lower than average bill in the summer so to avoid these seasonal fluctuations you can set up an equal payment plan.
+You probably experience a higher than average bill in the winter and a lower than average bill in the summer so to avoid these seasonal fluctuations you can set up an equal payment plan.
 Costs are averaged out over 12 months so you’re paying roughly the same amount every month.

 6. Make energy-efficiency upgrades

 Nothing lasts forever—all the equipment in our homes will need to be replaced eventually.
 And especially if you have an older home, you might want to consider upgrading to high-efficiency models.
 On the low-cost end, installing LED lightbulbs can help reduce electricity use.